julelang/manual/src/integrated-jule/objective-c.md

 ## Using

-First of all, there's something you should know, Jule does not accept Objective-C source code lineages, ie `.m` extensions, for security reasons.
+First of all, there's something you should know, Jule does not accept Objective-C source code lineages, ie `.m` extensions, for safety reasons.
 That's why Objective-C++ source code files should use the extension `.mm`.
 This is because compilers can have trouble compiling Objective-C and C++ code together.

 You can create your header files with the extension `.h` in the standard way.
 This does not pose any compatibility issues as it is one of the standard extensions supported by Jule.